 (*Remember this book was published in 2014; the number of immigrants in detention centers has swelled especially under the current administration.)

 This section stopped me in my tracks because it struck me that every single factor that Stevenson listed – healthcare, poverty, mental health, and migration – will be and is already worsened by climate change.
 It also made me think that greed, a blatant lack of compassion and humanity, and our arrogant sense of self-righteousness (e.g., for thinking that we can rationally decide who deserves to die) captures many of the same reasons why we have mass incarceration and a climate crisis on our hands.

 I’m both inspired and heartbroken by Just Mercy.
 Injustices are all around us, and the privilege and comfort I experience every day make me feel deeply undeserving and guilt-ridden.
 There is so much work to do, and it’s paralyzing to think about where you and I fit in.
-I guess if anything, Stevenson’s book taught me that individuals do make a difference.
+I guess if anything, Stevenson taught me that individuals do make a difference (check out his work ASAP if you haven’t).
 To quote Margaret Mead: “never doubt that a small group of thoughtful, committed citizens can change the world.
 Indeed, it is the only thing that ever has.”

 A collection of links for further reading:

 - PBS | “Incarcerated people remain vulnerable to the worst ravages of a warming world“